 Drop by today and look at our selection of fine, hand-finished portrait frames.

-The most cherished possessions in many families are portraits commissioned by artists both locally and nationally.
+The most cherished possessions in many families in Raleigh, North Carolina are portraits commissioned by artists both locally and nationally.
 The process of choosing the artist and style can be daunting.
 However, there are brokers who can help with the process.
 If you are considering a commissioned portrait, just give us a call or drop by and look at the promotional material that we can show you.

 Once you have chosen a broker and the artist, you can begin planning for the proper frame.
 Portrait frames are not just another decorative element.
 Since the frame will be the vehicle to carry the portrait into the future, probably for many generations to come, it should be a carefully considered.
 A hand-finished, closed-corner frame is the best option.
 Yes, this is a higher-priced option, but when you amortize a fine frame over many lifetimes, you can see it is a worthwhile investment.